tomliptrot/tomliptrot.github.io/index.md

 ![Ortom](/assets/images/ortom/Ortom logo transparent1.png)

 {: .center}

-## Want to use AI and data science but don't know where to begin?
+## Data Science Consultancy

+Have you ever struggled to get machine learning to deliver results?

+Are not getting the most out of your data?

+If you have a great idea for using AI and need some help making it a reality, Ortom is here to help!

-Ortom is a  data science consultancy that helps organisations solve data problems.
+Ortom is a  data science consultancy run by Manchester based AI expert Tom Liptrot

 We offer three main [services](/services):